aiplan4eu/unified-planning/unified_planning/test/pddl/viplan_hh/README.md

-The problems in this directory were taken from the [ViPlan-HH benchmark](https://github.com/merlerm/ViPlan/) (licensed under the MIT License).
-All PDDL files in that problem can be found [here](https://github.com/merlerm/ViPlan/tree/main/data/planning/igibson).
+The problems in this directory were taken from the [ViPlan-HH benchmark](https://github.com/merlerm/ViPlan/), distributed under the [MIT License](https://github.com/merlerm/ViPlan/blob/main/LICENSE).
+All PDDL files in that benchmark can be found [here](https://github.com/merlerm/ViPlan/tree/main/data/planning/igibson).

 The KS0 compiler tests treat these instances as a catalog of ViPlan-HH cases declared in `unified_planning/test/pddl/viplan_hh/viplan_hh_cases.py`.
 The shared